Elastic Metal - Concepts

 Private Networks

-Private Networks allow your Elastic Metal servers to communicate with other Scaleway resources in an isolated and secure network, without the need of being connected to the public Internet.
+Private Networks allow your Elastic Metal servers to communicate with other Scaleway resources in an isolated and secure network without requiring a connection to the public internet.

 Region and Availability Zone